heitorado/ihsmorsecode/README.md

 # ihsmorsecode
-Project at CIn-UFPE for "Hardware-Software Interface".
+Project at CIn-UFPE for ["Hardware-Software Interface"](https://sites.google.com/a/cin.ufpe.br/if817/home).
+Computer Engineering 2018.1

 ### Features: